 To find out more, read Shopify ToS Section B-5.
 Prohibited Business.

 Real stores built with free Shopify themes

 1- Selling products on multiple channels

-Shopify encourages you to get on other potential sales channels to increase your sales.
-Here are some of the supported channels with easy integrations of products :
+Shopify encourages you to make use of other potential sales channels to increase sales.
+Here are some of the supported channels with easy integration of products :

 - Sell on Facebook – Sell your Shopify products on a Facebook page.

-- Sell on Amazon – Connect Shopify to your Amazon Professional Seller.
+- Sell on Amazon – Connect Shopify to Amazon Professional Seller.

 - Sell on Pinterest – Sell your products through pins directly.

-- Sell on Mobile Apps – Sell Shopify products on apps you developed.
+- Sell on Mobile Apps – Sell Shopify products on apps you develop.

 2- Make more money with Shopify “Buy Button”